 Nonetheless, Nature has always tried to break through the obstacles that men placed.
 It has tried hard to find its way and “contaminate” what humans had built.

-The recent pandemic waves made me focus on peripheral paths across different cities, which I had the chance to come across.
-All these places where Nature started a sort of re-appropriation of its own space - a resistance against the human structure.
+Having had the chance to explore my empty city during the recent pandemic wave made me focus on peripheral paths: this sort of no man's land, which I keep on exploring.
+All these places where Nature started a sort of re-appropriation of its own space - a resistance - against the human structure.
 Sometimes, this would create fantastic shapes.
 The dialogue between Nature and humankind has been on for centuries, but – as many other things – we often don't pay attention to it.

 38 x 48 cm (14.96" x 18.89")

 Edition of 5 + 1 AP

 118,75 x 150 cm (47.75" x 59")

 Edition of 2 + 1 AP

 Archival Pigment Print on Hahnemuhle PhotoRag Baryta from scanned 4x5" black and white negative

 For more info, please send an email to email@example.com